Abimbola-git/Anjorin-Abimbola/README.md

 # Anjorin-Abimbola

-Project on Sales Performance Analysis for a Retail Store
+Project on Sales Performance Analysis for a Retail Store.

 1. Project Overview

       •	Objective: Analyze sales data to uncover insights on top-selling products, regional performance, and monthly sales trends, culminating in an interactive Power BI dashboard.

-2. Data Collected.
+3. Data Collected.

       •	Data Sources: